Patent Pending

 • Technology development collaborations

 All technical discussions are conducted under mutual NDA.
-Patent Application No. 19/567,275 covers the core technology.
+Patent pending covers the core technology.

 All IP is owned solely by Aaryan Balani.
 Any collaboration is welcome provided it is structured to protect existing intellectual property.
-Patent Application No. 19/567,275 · Trademark Serial No. 99735637
+Patent Pending · Trademark Pending

 Media Coverage